reflectoring/reflectoring.github.io/content/blog/2022/2022-03-10-getting-started-with-spring-webflux.md

 The whole purpose of Reactive Streams was to introduce a standard for asynchronous stream processing of data with non-blocking backpressure.
 Hence, Java 9 introduced the *Reactive Streams API*.
 It is implemented based upon the *Publisher-Subscriber* Model or *Producer-Consumer* Model and primarily defines four interfaces:

-* `Publisher`: It is responsible for preparing and transfering data to subscribers as individual messages.
+* `Publisher`: It is responsible for preparing and transferring data to subscribers as individual messages.
 A `Publisher` can serve multiple subscribers but it has only one method, `subscribe()`.

   ```java
   public interface Publisher<T> {